harfang3d/dogfight-sandbox-hg1/README.md

 # Dogfight (Air to air combat game)

+## WARNING
+This project is aimed at HARFANG® 3D engine version 1.x.x.
+It is now superseded by [HARFANG® 3D 2.0](https://www.harfang3d.com).
+If you still need to run this project, you will require to specifically deploy the HARFANG 1.2.0 Python wheel.

 Air to air combat game, created in Python 3 using the [HARFANG 3D framework](https://www.harfang3d.com).

 The game features :